sfaizal88/mini-lottie/README.md

 ### `node server/index.js`

-Runs the backend server to support socket / multi user.\
+Runs the backend server to support socket / multi user.

+### `npm run deploy`

+Runs the frontend code deployment in github server and you can visit the github page to check the output [https://github.com/sfaizal88/mini-lottie/settings/pages](https://github.com/sfaizal88/mini-lottie/settings/pages) to check whether its deployed.
+You can check the output directly at the website link [https://sfaizal88.github.io/mini-lottie/](https://sfaizal88.github.io/mini-lottie/)

 ## Feature